-A retired U.S. Marine Corps Reserve Colonel, he was mobilized after 9/11 to command a 6,000 Marine and Sailor combined arms training exercise (CAX 7/8-02).
-He later served as president of the Marine Reserve Mobilization Delay, Deferment, and Exemption Board; Deputy Director of the Tsunami Coalition Coordination Center in Thailand; and Deputy of Coalition Operations in Iraq.
+Professor Gunter is a retired U.S. Marine Corps Reserve Colonel, he was mobilized after 9/11 to command a 6,000 Marine and sailor desert warfare combined arms training exercise (CAX 7/8-02).
+He later served as president of the Marine Reserve Mobilization Delay, Deferment, and Exemption Board; deputy director of the Tsunami Coalition Coordination Center in Thailand; and deputy commander of a group providing administrative support to coalition partners in Iraq.

 "Simple Model of Entrepreneurship for Principles of Economic Courses" Journal of Economic Education, Vol. 43, No. 4, 2012, pp. 1-11.
 (For a longer version of this article, appropriate as a handout in a principles course, click here.